SRIBD-SPG/LLM-AutoOptModel/readme.md

 section 3.3: Filtering: 1.
 Remove examples where questions duplicate each other or match questions in the evaluation benchmarks.
                         2. Manually correct minor grammatical errors (maybe caused by the unfamiliarity of GPT-4 with the COPT API).

+Experiments:

+Using stanford-alpaca-like template as the input prompt.
+Only compute the loss over the target completion.
+Greedy decoding under 0-shot setting to eliminate randomness, selecting the top-1 completion as the final solution.
+Converting the mathematical problems into executable programs using GPT-4, and use these as ground truth.

+Dataset: 1.
+NL4OPT: NL4Opt Competition: Formulating Optimization Problems Based on Their Natural Language Descriptions
+         2. MAMO: Mamo: a mathematical modeling benchmark with solvers
+         3. IndustryOR: This paper.

+The performance can be measured using execution accuracy, where an executed optimal value that matches any provided GT optimal value is considered correct.

+A reference: Reflexion: Reflexion: an autonomous agent with dynamic memory and self-reflection

+#### Code remains to be tested

+### - **OceanGPT: A large language model for ocean science tasks**
+Motivation: The potential of LLMs for ocean science is under-explored.
+The difficulty is mainly on the immense and intricate nature of ocean data as well as the richness in knowledge.

+Contribution abstract: Propose DoInstruct, a novel framework to automatically obtain a large volume of ocean domain instruction data, which generates instructions based on **multi-agent collaboration**.
+To sum up, the main hurdle is the data and the specific knowledge.

+Introduction: Agents are assigned with different role in a specific domain (science and research, resources and development, ecology and environment) and responsible forgenerating the corresponding data.

+**Related work, Science large language models,** a number of works in various domains are listed.

+#### Method:

+traning corpus + pretrain + finetune (use llama-2)

+##### Pretrain
+- Collect 67633 documents from **open-access literature** (hahahah authors emphasis this in paper).
+- For diversity, authors choose articles from different sources to ensure coverage of various research perspectives and methods.
+- For pdf transformation, employ pdfminer to convert the content of literature files into plain text.
+- Apply regular expressions to filter out figures, tables, headers, footers, page numbers, URLs and references.
+Additionally remove extra spaces, line breaks and non-text characters.
+- Employ **hash-based methods** to de-duplicate the data.